dsal3389/dsal3389.xyz/content/_index.md

 in [blog]({{< relref "blog" >}}) you can find some thoughts, openions and other shit you don't care about all in one place!

+> "I don't have bugs, I have complex typos" - Daniel Sonbolian

 #### who tf am I?!!1
 edgy programmer, how edgy?